larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 | 06-02-2025 | Operating Systems Structures | Chapter 2             |

 ### Tutorials
-Please see your individual calendar for date.
+Please see your individual calendar for the exact date.

 ### Programming Projects